adamnstone/DigitalPortfolioWebsite/docs/stem/expert-network-map/index.md

             best_model = model
 ```

-The model successfully classified the remaining  ~16,000 references, completing the second step of my project.
+The model successfully classified the remaining ~16,000 references.

+After the data were collected, I ran a network density analysis for the global community, as well as each individual lab that had more than five members.
+The global network density was `~0.0024`, while `~91.3%` of the individual labs had a higher density than this, ranging from approximately `0.03` to `0.45` (with the exception of the `Rwanda` network density of `~0.013`), supporting my hypothesis that students frequently connected with experts in their own lab, but not in the global community.
+Next, for the network analysis to be useful, I calculated each student's in-degree centrality by subject area.
+Read more about this process [below](#network-analysis).

 ### Step 3: Data Visualization